Call for information

 Dear Be-cause health members,

 We live in complex times.
 Many of us are directly involved in activities related to the (consequences of) the Covid-19 epidemic.
-The second wave of the pandemic strikes in many countries, especially in the HIC of the Western world.
-Africa seems more preserved than other continents, the variability in Latin America and Asia is largely unexplained.
+New waves of the pandemic strike in many countries with new variants of the virus.
+HICs are still hit very hard, but the exceptional position of Africa is being threatened as well now.

-People expressing concern about the economic and social consequences of containment measures become more vocal with time.
+People express more and more concern about the economic and social consequences of containment measures.
 Still, we all have the same goal of helping to contain the epidemic, improving/maintaining population health, and/or keeping populations and health staff healthy and safe.
+New stringent measures are in the making in HICs.
+It is likely that Africa will (have to) follow suit again.

 Your information, experiences, questions and proposals will be centralised and structured on the Be-cause health website.